 - Subcutaneous fat, or the percentage of fat below the skin.

-- Metabolic age, or how old your body is, based on basal metabolic rate
+- Metabolic age, or how old your body is, based on basal metabolic rate.

-Should I buy a smart scale?
+Should you buy a smart scale?